Workflow designer elements overview

 - Sub-process is a part of a bigger process.
 Subprocesses are graphically represented by Call Activity (called process) and Sub-Process (structural subprocess) elements.
 Any subprocess starts with the Start event, and ends up with the End event or Error End event.

-- Design time is the time when a workflow is being designed in the workflow designer.
+- Design time means the time when a workflow is being designed in the workflow designer.

 - Runtime means the time when a process described by a workflow is being executed.